Optimization-AI/DisCO/README.md

 ```

 ## Acknowledgements
-- Our training pipeline is built on the Github repository [deepscaler](https://github.com/agentica-project/rllm/tree/deepscaler).
+- Our training pipeline is built on the Github repository [DeepScaleR](https://github.com/agentica-project/rllm/tree/deepscaler) with [Verl](https://github.com/volcengine/verl) framework.
 We thank the authors for open-sourcing their code.